A Comprehensive Analytical Model of the Dynamic Z-Pinch: IV. The Model

-Eq.~(\ref{Eq:Potter}) is the generalization of D. Potter's~\cite{Potter} Eqs.~(11,12) for spatially-dependent initial density and time-dependent current.
-The axial field presents a negligible contribution in this short initial stage since the piston has not yet had time to accumulate enough density for the resulting difference in axial field pressure across it to be palpable.
+Eq.~(\ref{Eq:Potter}) is the generalization of Potter's~\cite{Potter} Eqs.~(11,12) for spatially varying initial density and time-dependent current.
+The sheath inertia and axial field present negligible contributions during this short initial stage since the piston has not yet accumulated enough mass for their effects to be palpable.